Rickets is a condition that affects bone development in children. It causes the bones to become soft and weak, which can lead to bone deformities.

 Your GP will advise you about how much vitamin D and calcium your child will need to take.
 This will depend on their age and the cause of the rickets.
 If your child has problems absorbing vitamins, they may need a higher dose.

 If your child has a bone deformity caused by rickets, such as bowed legs or curvature of the spine, your GP may suggest treatment to correct it.
-This might be a brace to support the affected area of your child’s body as their bones grow, or they may need surgery.
+This may include surgery.

 Children with other types of genetic rickets need very large amounts of a special type of vitamin D treatment.